cockroachdb/docs/v2.0/partitioning.md

 Going back to RoachLearn's scenario, suppose we want to do all of the following:

-- Keep the users' data close to their location
+- Keep the students' data close to their location
-- Store the recent users' data on faster storage devices
+- Store the current students' data on faster storage devices
-- Store the data of the users who have not been to the website recently on slower, cheaper storage devices (example: hdd)
+- Store the graduated students' data on slower, cheaper storage devices (example: hdd)

 We can achieve this by partitioning the table first by location and then by date.